-These are materials on which moving pictures are recorded, with or without sound.
-Electronic playback reproduces pictures, with or without sound, using a television receiver or monitor.
-Video formats may include tape, DVD, CD-ROM, etc.
+454 Video - physical units\ These are materials circulated in a fixed, physical format on which moving pictures are recorded, with or without sound.
+Electronic playback reproduces pictures, with or without sound, using a television receiver or computer monitor.
+Video formats may include tape, DVD and CD-ROM.
+Do not include downloadable electronic video files.

-Report the number of physical units, including duplicates.
-For smaller libraries, if physical unit data are not available, count the number of titles.
-Items packaged together as a unit (e.g., two video cassettes for one movie) and checked out as a unit are counted as one physical unit.
+Report the number of units, including duplicates.
+Items packaged together as a unit (e.g. two audiocassettes for one recorded book) and checked out as a unit are counted as one physical unit.